Content is Tyrant: Is it Publish or Perish for Everybody Now?

 It seems that content is a prerequisite to get those links and shares.
 Can’t you get them without content?

 That’s not a question I ask.
 I get asked it all the time by clients.
 Clients do not want to create “great content”.
-They want SEO.
+They want to pay for SEO and get links without having to create content.
+That’s the reality.
+When I tell them to create content they don’t call back.

-My SEO clients mean most likely link building or any other miraculous way to get rankings, traffic and sales without having to publish additional content.
+My SEO clients prefer most likely link building or any other hassle-free way to get rankings, traffic and sales without having to publish additional content.
 Why?
 Most businesses are not publishers.

 They sell products or offer services and those are their business model.
-Creating and spreading content is not part of their business in most cases.
+Creating and spreading content is not part of their business in most cases and they are not eager to change that.

 Now who am I to tell clients that in the 21st century you can’t get found on the Internet as long as there is nothing to find?